huzaifazahid888/fire-suppression-box/README.md

 A four-layer PCB I designed for an embedded fire detection and suppression system used in a vehicle's engine compartment.
 The board monitors multiple sensors in real time and runs the decision logic that triggers the suppression system when a fire condition is actually confirmed.

 > Note: this repo is meant as a technical case study.
-Design files, schematics, PCB layouts, and firmware are not included, this project falls under a confidentiality agreement.
+Design files, schematics files, and firmware are not included, this project falls under a confidentiality agreement.

 ## What it does